liamtreacy/microservice_example_project/progress.md

         - docker that - done ( docker build -t dbservice .     and then docker run -ti --rm -p 8080:80 dbservice)
         - can Get the latest number from it - done
         - add rabbitreader as a service - done
-        - add mongo connector to update the db with it
+        - add mongo connector to update the db with it - done
-        - check works running in docker
+        - check works running in docker - done
+        - update mongodb from c#

 Have mongo running.
 Once compose is up